 Romance achievements worth knowing

-Two achievements tie directly to romance:
+Two achievements connect directly to romance:

 - Mind Blown — romance the Emperor